5sansiva/Vigenere-Cipher-Encryption/devlog.md

 3:16 3/20/2025
 Session reflection - Identified two issues that I need to fix.
 I will do that after attending to another matter that I have which is why this session is cut short.
 Next session - I plan to fix the issues I identified and I will elaborate on those issues during my next log when I will say in more detail the issues that I found and that I needed to fix.

+3:51 3/20/2025
+Current thoughts - Nothing new.
+Current session goals - I identified two new issues my last session related to how the user uses the program so I will fix those this session.
+Those issues are mainly the word RESULT not being printed when the password is set and the history menu displaying 0 to go back, when that shouldn't be there.
+I will fix those this session along with overall checking if everything is right.